jennymai10/claraxo/README.md

 - Python 3.11 (other versions may work, but this is the recommended version)
 - pip (Python package installer)
 - Git (for version control)
+- OPEN API KEY: Apparently, OpenAI still allow a free $5 credit for new account.
+Please go to Open AI, create an account.
+  Then go to Dashboard => API keys => Create new secret key => Create secret key => THEN SAVE THE KEY SOMEWHERE, YOU CAN NEVER FIND IT AGAIN IF YOU LOSE IT.

 ## Project Setup Instructions